DaniFoldi/ProtoGUI/README.md

 ## Plugin configuration

 All data of the plugin is saved in the `config.yml` file of the plugin's folder.
-You can apply any changes and then `/bguireload` for the plugin to reload the config.
+You can apply any changes and then `/bgui reload` for the plugin to reload the config.

 **messages**